ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 ## `memset` is Easy to Make Mistakes With

-This is a human argument, so obviously more people than most will discard it by just banging the drum of C's creators: "just be more careful".
-But, whether I like it or not, [we are not Gods but human beings](https://twitter.com/ekuber/status/1406620697531666440).
+This is a human argument, so obviously more people than it acceptable will discard it by just banging the drum of C's creators: "just be more careful".
+But, whether we like it or not, [we are not Gods but human beings](https://twitter.com/ekuber/status/1406620697531666440).
 We seriously make mistakes, and many of us do not recognize it:

 > I lost the last week of February due to a bug I introduced in firmware attempting to zero out a structure: